Electives temporarily on hold

 All those who have been to Nepal have simply fallen in love with the country.
 The people are

-medicine they practice in Nepal is eye opening with the lack of resources.
-It is a really poor country
+uniquely warm and friendly.
+The medicine they practice in Nepal is eye opening with the lack of resources.
+It is a sharp contrast to more economically developed countries and students should realise the resourcefulness of the professionals operating in this area.

 What we will provide you with?